SeanLmax/seanlmax.github.io/_pages/about.md

 ### **NEWS!**
+ * [Jan/2025] I am participating in the [DARPA AIxCC Final Competition 2025](https://aicyberchallenge.com/) as a member of team [all_you_need_is_a_fuzzing_brain](https://dashboard.aicyberchallenge.com/ascsummary)！
+ * [Aug/2024] I will join City University of Hong Kong as a research assistant!
+Have a new start in Hong Kong!
+ * [Aug/2024] Our work on Semantic Gap attack mitigation for ARM Trustzone is accept at [TDSC](https://ieeexplore.ieee.org/document/10480251), again!
+ * [Jul/2024] Our work on Mutual Attestation for Intel SGX is accepted at [ICICS](https://link.springer.com/chapter/10.1007/978-981-97-8798-2_8)!
+Congratulations, Peixi!
- * Our paper on optimizing fuzzing with fine-grained scheduling feedback is accepted in [TOSEM](https://dl.acm.org/journal/tosem)!
+ * [May/2024] Our paper on Android Cache Side Channel is accepted at [USENIX Security](https://www.usenix.org/conference/usenixsecurity24/presentation/lin-yan)!
- * Entering the finale of [DARPA AIxCC](https://aicyberchallenge.com)!
-All you need is a fuzzing brain!
- * Our work on fuzzing Android applications is accepted at [TSE](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=32)!
+ * [Mar/2024] Our work on State Continuity for Confidential Computing is accepted at [TDSC](https://ieeexplore.ieee.org/document/10480251)!
+ * [Aug/2023] I will join OSLab of Alibaba DAMO Academy!

 ## Bio
 I am a true idealist, driven by intellectual curiosity and a passion for tackling unsolved challenges.
 Before joined CityUHK, I dedicated two years to exploring _what I want to be_ and _what I benefit to do_ in this society through diverse experiences across academia and industry.
 During these two years, I had the privilege to work at renowned institutions including [Alibaba DAMO Academy](https://damo.alibaba.com/?language=en), [Zhejiang Lab](https://en.zhejianglab.com/), [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/), and [Huawei 2012Lab](https://www.huawei.com/cn/).
 I am deeply honored to have collaborated with exceptional mentors such as [Prof. Yinqian ZHANG](https://yinqian.org/), [Dr. Haoyu MA](https://scholar.google.com/citations?user=9csJTTcAAAAJ&hl=zh-CN), and [Dr. Jianyu NIU](https://jianyu-niu.github.io/), whose guidance has been pivotal to my growth.
 This transformative journey has not only gifted me with invaluable professional insights but also cherished memories that continue to shape my path.